molgenis/hadoop-pipeline/README.md

 	<archive_name>.tar.gz
 		|- tools/
 			|- bwa
+			|- info.xml

 IMPORTANT: Be sure to use the exact naming as shown above!
 Only the archive name itself does not matter.

+The `info.xml` file contains information of all tools present in the archive and should adhere to [this](./hadoop-pipeline-application/src/main/resources/tools_archive_info.xsd) Schema.
+An example of a correct `info.xml` file can be found within the tools archives present in the `.tar.gz` which can be downloaded from the [molgenis downloads page](https://molgenis26.target.rug.nl/downloads/hadoop/).

 ## Execution
 1. Upload the fastq files to HDFS using the halvade upload tool: